stevekochscience/sqlschool/_posts/2014-01-03-where-operators.markdown

 </div>

 <div class="practice-prob">
- Write a query that only shows rows for which the month name starts with the letter "M" or an earlier letter in the alphabet.
+ Write a query that only shows rows for which the <code>month_name</code> starts with the letter "M" or an earlier letter in the alphabet.
 </div>
 <div class="practice-prob-answer">
   <a href="http://stealth.modeanalytics.com/tutorial/reports/122ce812e03f" target="_blank">See the Answer &raquo;</a>